 We examine anisotropic surface tensions arising from the periodic homogenization of energy functionals in the study of phase transitions.
-Here, we focus on the problem presented in \cite{CFHP}, where the authors study inhomogeneous media characterized by a heterogeneous double-well potential.
+Here, we focus on a subclass of problems presented in \cite{CFHP} where the authors study inhomogeneous media characterized by a heterogeneous double-well potential.
 Precisely, we consider double-well potentials of the form